MicrosoftDocs/dynamics-365-fraud-protection/content/faq/legal-faq.md

 # Legal considerations FAQ

-## How does Dynamics 365 Fraud Protection ensure it doesn't collect data from end users who are under the minimum age legally allowed in connection with data profiling/collection?
+## How does Dynamics 365 Fraud Protection ensure it doesn't collect data from users under the minimum age legally allowed in connection with data profiling/collection?

 It is the responsibility of the merchant to ensure the data collected is legally valid in each jurisdiction (for example, as required by COPPA in the United States).